loopyd/twitchCountdown/README.md

 | m | Minutes |
 | s | Seconds |

-## "Installation"
+## Installation

-You don't really install this, just download the ZIP (got to the green code button at top of page), place where convenient and add 'index.html' as a browser source in OBS/SLOBS/etc, and pass in your countdown time as URL GET parameters.
+1. Download the ZIP (got to the green code button at top of page)
+2. Extract and place files where convenient.
+3. Add ``file://location/on/computer/index.html?m=1&s=0`` as a browser source in OBS/SLOBS/etc.
+3. Customize the timer to your liking.

+## Notes

+1. The timer starts fresh every time the browser source loads anew.
+2. Advanced math is used to colorize and animate the timer via sine wave oscillation of precomputed chroma.js scale array indexes.
+3. You can change the layout of the timer as long as you match the HTML structure included in ``index.html``.
+Deviating from the tag structure will cause issues.

+## TODOs

+1. In a future update, we will allow support via a browser cookie to persist across browser instances.
+2. We plan to add a GET request variable to control the timer more than just autoplay on load.
+Please stay tuned.
+3. We plan to add some GET variables to customize the color animation parameters.